jeremiemeunier/SendLoveBot/README.md

 ## Futur updates

 - [ ] Add **/list** command to list all of your scheduled love message
-- [ ] Add personalised message when you register a love message
+- [ ] Add personalized message when you register a love message